 “I will refresh the weary and satisfy the faint." - Jeremiah 31:25

 After stretching and warming up, she finally strapped on a protective arm guard and picked up a real bow.
 She straddled the firing line, aimed, and let her arrow fly.
 It streamed through the air, straight and true.
 Success.
-One after one, her arrows hit targets fifteen yards away as her smile got bigger and bigger.
+One after another, her arrows hit targets fifteen yards away as her smile got bigger and bigger.

 I have no idea how many arrows she launched, but after about 40 minutes her bow was tipping to the side and her arrows hit low on the target.
 Fatigue led to a loss of focus, and therefore, less accuracy.

 I’ve sure had that feeling as a mom.
 When I am tired, I am much more likely to ignore an offense that really should be disciplined.
 I serve food that is easy to get on the table, even if its nutritional value is marginal.
 Dawdling is allowed to the point where the kids go to bed later than normal when I don’t have the energy to keep them on track through the bed time routine.

 When mom is tired, everyone suffers.